The port of Helsinki

 Book Your Trip to Helsinki: Logistical Tips and Tricks

-Still, the Helsinki weekend itinerary included in this post shouldn’t be too hard on your wallet.
-It’s part of the reason I picked the activities I picked; they are either modestly priced or free.
+Unfortunately, Helsinki is not the best city for budget travelers.
+Since salaries are quite good in Finland, hotels and dining out are quite expensive.
+Still, the Helsinki itinerary included in this post shouldn’t be too hard on your wallet.
+It’s part of the reason I picked the activities I mentioned; they are either modestly priced or free.

-Where To Stay for 48 Hours in Helsinki?
+Where To Stay in Helsinki?

 I stayed at Hotel Mestari and found the hotel to be warm, inviting, with comfortable rooms, and best of all, centrally located.
-From Hotel Mestari, I walked to pretty much every attraction and museum I wanted to check out in Helsinki.
+From Hotel Mestari, I walked to almost every attraction and museum I wanted to check out in Helsinki.
 It was also quite affordably priced for a central hotel, at just over 100 Euros a night.

+Generally, anywhere in the Kluuvi or Kamppi area is a great choice, as both are central neighborhoods in Helsinki.
 If you’re looking for a more relaxed/young neighborhood slightly removed from the center of Helsinki, go up to Kallio.
 To stay in the design capital of Helsinki, check out hotels in Punavuori.

 Have you been to Helsinki?
 What was your favorite sight in the city?